ashtianicode/Arduino-GSM/README.md

-# Arduino-Sim900
+# Arduino-GSM
-very simple code for controling sim900 module using arduino in order to control a pin with sms.
+Aurduino and AT commands for getting text messages from a sim900 module and controlling a pin